UserC2/filament-tracker/Query Plan.md

 * Mark a project as complete (subtract filament amount)
 * Cancel a project (release filament amount)

+### Prints
+* Add a print
+* Mark a print as complete (subtract filament amount)
+* Cancel a print (release filament amount)

 ### Aggregation & Grouping
-* Find the total amount of filament of each...
+* Group filaments by...
 	* Material
 	* Material & Colour
 	* Note: Not colour only, as you should not mix different types of filament in one print.
+	* Then, find the total amount of filament in each group.

 ### Filtering
 * Find all materials of the same...